dcmoura/spyql/README.md

 ### Querying YAML / XML / TOML files

-[yq](https://kislyuk.github.io/yq/#) converts yaml, xml and toml files to json, allowing to easily query any of these with spyql:
+[yq](https://kislyuk.github.io/yq/#) converts yaml, xml and toml files to json, allowing to easily query any of these with spyql.

 ```sh
 cat file.yaml | yq -c | spyql "SELECT json->a_field FROM json"